dswenn/dswenn.github.io/projects/_posts/2018-12-24-Senior Design.markdown

 As demos for our senior design expo, I casted busts of Professor Kawashima and Dr. Ma.
 They double as gifts to them as gratitude for their valuable guidance and support.

-Heads were 3D scanned using Heges.
+Heads were 3D scanned using Heges and imported in Autodesk Meshmixer for cleanup and editing.
 ![SEM1]({{ site.url }}/assets/img/geopolymer/mesh.jpg)

-Scanned .stl files were cleaned and edited using Autodesk Meshmixer and imported into Fusion360.
+Cleaned model was imported into Fusion360.
 ![SEM1]({{ site.url }}/assets/img/geopolymer/shiho_import.png)

-A negative was made using Fusion360.
+A negative was made in Fusion360.
 ![SEM1]({{ site.url }}/assets/img/geopolymer/mold.png)

 Molds were 3D printed using PLA using Ultimaker Extended 2+.